Joy-GitHuub/Python-Basic/README.md

 #  Access Dictionary
 year = thisdict["year"];
 colors = thisdict.get("colors");

+# Deffirence between
+year = thisdict["year"]; # Throws an error as year is not present in the dictionary colors = thisdict.get("colors"); # Retruns Non as colors is not present in the dictionary.

 # The keys() method will return a list of all the keys in the dictionary.
 keys = thisdict.keys();